sidechained/TrainingTheBeagle/Tutorials/_essential/installation.md

 #### Installing the Adafruit BBIO Library

-_compare with_: https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131114#--installing-software (python, bbio)
+_compare with_ https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131114#--installing-software (python, bbio)

 * The [Adafruit BBIO Library](https://github.com/adafruit/adafruit-beaglebone-io-python) is one of a number of libraries written to interface with the beaglebone pin headers (for others see the [links section](https://github.com/sidechained/TrainingTheBeagle/blob/master/Tutorials/_essential/installation.md#links)